Estimate how much you need to pay each month to become debt-free.

 What happens if I repay only my statement’s minimum?

 By repaying only the minimum monthly payment required, you end up contributing more of your money to the credit card issuer’s bottom line while chipping away at only a small percentage of your overall credit card debt.
 Because you’re charged compound interest on your credit card debt, you could end up paying interest on interest, ballooning your original principal over months.

 In addition to the unnecessary interest you’ll end up paying back, it could take many years to clear your debt.
 If you continually carry a balance that takes up a large portion of your overall card limit, it might also negatively affect your credit score.

-Work to pay off your balance in full or clear as much of the debt you can each month to minimize interest costs.
+Work to pay off your balance in full.
+Or clear as much of the debt as you can each month to minimize interest costs.

 How to maximize repayments.